shina07/cs374_HCI/DP7/report.md

 This task is closely connected with task 1.
 After the users add all the plans, they can open 'exercising' page by tapping a plan.
 It includes video help, progress bar, editing plans, and timer.

-> If you fininshed to add plans, select one of the plans and start exercising.
+> If you finished to add plans, select one of the plans and start exercising.
 Please tell us if you have any difficulties until you do all the plans.

 #### **Task 3**: Load previous plans